AdobeDocs/experience-manager-64.de-DE/help/sites-administering/livefyre.md

 ### Configure AEM to use Livefyre: Create a Configuration Folder {#configure-aem-to-use-livefyre-create-a-configuration-folder}

 1. From the AEM homepage, click the **Tools** icon in the left rail, then navigate to **General > Configuration Browser**.
+   * See the [Configuration Browser documentation](/help/sites-administering/configurations.md) for more information.
 1. Klicken Sie auf **Erstellen**, um das Dialogfeld „Konfiguration erstellen“ zu öffnen.
 1. Name your configuration and check the **Cloud Configurations** checkbox.